-- Pour the veggie mixture into the mixing bowl with the browned sausage, and add the milk, sour cream, cheese, and shredded potato.
-(DON’T shred the potatoes until you are going to mix them in – they brown from the air fast!)
+- Pour the veggie mixture into the mixing bowl with the browned sausage, and add the milk, sour cream, and cheese.

 - Pour the mixture into a buttered 9x13 baking dish and bake uncovered at 350 degrees for 60-70 minutes.
 Check it around the 50 minute mark in case our ovens run differently.

 - Definitely, do up most of this the night before!
 I would say make the entire mixture EXCEPT for the shredded potatoes – keep the mixing bowl with everything already done, in the fridge.
 In the morning you just have to shred the potatoes, add them to the mixture, pour into your baking dish and bake!

 - Try different veggies!
 I did the green and red pepper for “Christmas colors” but I think I would love broccoli even better – even spinach would be great.

 - Be sure your pork is coming from a good source as there are many benefits of pastured pork!

 - If you are vegetarian, just leave the sausage out – you could add some sausage seasoning blend to add more flavor!